 On that, no doubt, ordinary day at Europa Point I counted 18 other cargo ships, all more buoyant than the New Flame, fanned out across the blue water, awaiting entry to the harbour, for dropping off, picking up or repair.
 A gas ship can stay out there, waiting for the price of their commodity to rise, before the Captain makes a sale in Gibraltar.

 Ah well, let us clean our hands of Mammon, and move quickly on, past the Royal Naval Hospital, sprawling over the hill, where sick sailors have been cared for since 1591.
-And come onwards with me, past the famous Rock Hotel, where Mrs Mifsud’s art shop is.
+Come onwards with me past the famous Rock Hotel, where Mrs Mifsud’s art shop is.

 The Hotel stands proud, high up, sheltered by another side of the Rock.
-It’s stylish rooms boast famous visitors from yesteryear, like Sir Winston Churchill, Errol Flynn, Burgess and Maclean, and even John Lennon who got married to Yoko Ono there on the island in 1969.
+It’s stylish rooms boast famous visitors from yesteryear, like Sir Winston Churchill, actor Errol Flynn, spies Burgess and Maclean, and even John Lennon who married Yoko Ono on the island on 20 March 1969.
 However there is absolutely no truth in the rumour that Lord Lucan may have once spent a sleepless night there.

 A little further down the road, towards town, a white cable car rises, slung from a metal string, up and out of a huge car park, carrying passengers and their bags, to face the tender mercies of the Barbary Apes on top of the Rock.
 Rather those visitors than me, dear reader, for I have not yet had my “shots”.